pingcap/docs-cn/sql/util.md

 USE db_name
 ```

 The `USE` statement is used to switch the default database.
-If the table in this SQL statement does not correspond to an explicitly specified database, then the default database is used.
+If the table in this SQL statement does not correspond to an explicitly specified database, then the currently selected database is used by default.

 ## `TRACE` statement